gradio-app/gradio/guides/1)getting_started/2)key_features.md

 6,subtract,1.5,4.5
 ```

-With the sepia interface shown above, we would have the flagged data stored in the flagged directory shown below:
+With the sepia interface shown earlier, we would have the flagged data stored in the flagged directory shown below:

 ```directory
 +-- sepia.py